General disclosures

 Validation and harmonization of results

-Another central part of the validation was harmonizing the results with the Volkswagen Group.
+The second step involved harmonizing the results with the Volkswagen Group.
 The assessment results were checked for consistency in this step, and the appropriateness of possible deviations was discussed.
+Changes to the classification of individual topics were always made in close consultation with the Volkswagen Group.

-The validated results and thus the final list of material sustainability topics were approved by the Executive Board of the Porsche AG Group.
+The validated results and thus the final list of material sustainability topics were acknowledged by the Executive Board of the Porsche AG Group.

 Derivation of reporting topics